dsyer/js-modules/README.md

 ### Implementation of Initializer

 You can find the source code for a working implementation of `months.mjs` in [GitHub](https://github.com/dsyer/js-modules/blob/main/months.mjs).
-The basic ingredients are some code to load the months data (the asynchronous part) and some code to define the exported `monthFromDate()`.
+The basic ingredients are some code to load the data (the asynchronous part) and some code to define the exported `monthFromDate()`.
 We start by extracting the data loading part to a separate function :

 ```javascript
 async function bytes(path) {